Piotr1215/katacoda-scenarios/crossplane/composition-functions/step5.md

 > Running the commands with `watch`{{}} helps with iterating over the code.

 `start_tmux.sh`{{exec}}

-> WARNING
-> The below commands might take some time, so please be patient ⏳
-> In the meantime you can explore the files in the `Editor`{{}} tab or read up on
-> the composition functions documentation 💡

 `send_command 0 "go run . --insecure --debug"`{{exec}}